gruberdev/local-gitops/README.md

 ### In case you want to reset the environment

-Whenever you want to restart from scratch and create a new cluster, starting by deleteing the previous one and then recreating it and installing the appropriate resources, just type `task` again.
+Whenever you want to restart from scratch and create a new cluster, just type `task` again.

 <!---
 > - Metrics monitoring with [Prometheus's Stack][prometheus-url] (Also includes [Grafana][grafana-url])